LoopKit/loopdocs/docs/loop-3/add-pump.md

 ![success screen after downloading an O5 certificate](img/omnipod-5-setup-success.png){width="300"}
 {align="center"}

-At this point, you can tap Continue and will be taken to the Pair O5 Pod screen.
-It is now safe to fill your O5 Pod with insulin and pair it.
+At this point, you can tap Continue and will be taken to the Pair Pod screen.
+It is now safe to fill your Omnipod 5 Pod with insulin and pair it.

 Because of the extra exchanges required to handle the security added to Omnipod 5 Pods, the pairing and some of the insulin dosing commands may seem slow compared to a DASH Pod.
 This is normal.